Updated July 23, 2020

 How can I protect myself and others?

 Wash your hands with soap and water for 20 seconds, and avoid touching your face.
 Practice social distancing (stay 6 feet from others.)
-Stay home if you are sick, so you don’t share your germs with others.
+Stay home if you are sick!
+Don’t share your germs with others!

-If you have not yet received a flu shot, it’s not too late, as recommended by the CDC.
-Please discuss with your primary care physician whether you should receive the vaccine.
+If you have not yet received a flu shot, it’s not too late!
+The CDC is recommending that those who can get the shot, do.
+Please discuss with your primary care physician if you should receive the vaccine.

 How do I know what is true?
 Where can I find information?

-Use fact-based sources to gather information about COVID-19, such as websites for the Ohio Department of Health and the CDC.
-Facebook and social media are not reliable sources of information.
+Use fact based sources to gather your information.
+Consult Ohio Department of Health, CDC (Centers for Disease Control) or the like.
+Facebook and other social media channels are not reliable sources of information.